j-s-135/spacerwrapper/readme.md

 docker build -t spacer -f Dockerfile .

 docker run --name spacer -p 8000:8000 spacer

+(if container exists)

+docker rm container-id

+(then repeat run command)
 ```

-Open your browser to localhost:8000.
+Open your browser to 127.0.0.1:8000.

 To change the url that the program runs on, change the configuration.py file in the spacerwrapper subdirectory.